 What you eat can have a huge impact on how your skin looks and feels.
 Not only that, but eating well also helps you to feel much better in yourself in general.
 So how do you eat for glowing skin?
 There are a few obvious things, like eating healthy, but here’s a breakdown.

 If you want to have healthy, glowing skin, it’s always a good idea to make sure that you eat plenty of foods full of antioxidants.
-Antioxidants are important as they reduce the amount of free radicals that are produced by the body, and these can hurt your skin in the long run.
+Antioxidants are important as they reduce the amount of free radicals produced by the body, which can hurt your skin in the long run.
 If you eat antioxidants, then you can keep your skin hydrated and help your skin to maintain its moisture.
-If your skin is looking dull, then antioxidants can help to bring it some new life.
+If your skin looks dull, antioxidants can help bring it some new life.

 Antioxidants have a number of roles in your skin.
 For starters, antioxidants are great as they make it easier for your skin to repair itself.
 This is because it can reduce the inflammation on the skin.
 It also is great for preventing damage from the sun.